Apps and websites for free or low cost medical as well as health care services.

 In addition to that, those without a car, seniors and people living with disabilities who are physically unable to drive are faced with transportation barriers that prevent them from getting access to medical care.
 Medical focused technology may not only help them save money, but the websites as well as smartphone applications can make it easier for them to see a doctor and get the medical care they need.

 Fortunately, we live in the digital era and technology has provided instant answers to everything, including access to healthcare.
 A quick medical checkup and doctor visit can be pricey, especially if you are living paycheck to paycheck.
 But there are options out there that address affordability, access, and time.
+Even find a list of telehealth providers for the uninsured.

-Low-income patients 9or really anyone) can make use of technology by virtual doctor visits, which introduces a fast and easy way to connect face to face with a physician, 24/7 without ever leaving your home.
+Low-income patients (or really anyone) can make use of technology by virtual doctor visits, which introduces a fast and easy way to connect face to face with a physician, 24/7 without ever leaving your home.
 These apps do not replace traditional medical checkups, but they provide a faster and efficient way to speak to a doctor.

 Apps for medical needs